f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 7 directories, 13 files
 ```

-## NExt vars file
+## Review Policy to Be Updated (optional)

+Next, we can take a look at the policy that we will update.
 Proceed to the following directory:

 ```bash
 bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/cicd-environment/server-git/repo/automation$